CubeVic/My_notes/docs/CCTV/Basic_concepts.md

 ### Video Formats

-It is common to find extension for video files like `.mp4` and `.avi`, and is even more common misunderstand this extension, or containers for the codec.
+It is common to find an extension for video files like `.mp4` and `.avi` and is even more common to misunderstand this extension or containers for the codec.
-When we talk about `mp4` we are not talking about a single file, rather a container of multiple files, it will consist of video files, audio files and metadata file.
+When we talk about `mp4` we are not talking about a single file, instead of a container of multiple files.
+It consists of video files, audio files, and metadata files.

 ![codec_video_container_001.jpg](Images/codec_video_container_001.jpg){:.center}

-The most common containers for CCTV will be `AVI` and `MP4`
+The most common containers for CCTV will be `AVI` and `MP4`.

 ### Video Codec